-The use of a training log (e.g. Training Peaks) and other common websites/apps, including Strava and Garmin Connect, are a great way to log your kilometres, hours and training stress.
+• The use of a training log (eg Training Peaks) and other common websites/apps including Strava and Garmin Connect is a great way to log your kilometres, hours and training stress.

-- The use of indoor wind trainer/group indoor sessions on computrainers will allow you to perform specific sessions that you carry out with local demographics and or in the case of bad weather. - Use long rides to test hydration and nutritional needs down to how often you need to sip water/electrolytes and ingest foods in solid, gel or liquid form
+- The use of indoor wind trainer / group indoor sessions on computrainers will allow you to perform specific sessions that you carry out with local demographics and or in the case of bad weather. - Use long rides to test hydration an nutritional needs down to often you need to sip water/electrolytes and ingest foods in solid, gel of liquid form